-- Gaming machines (fruit machines, fixed odds betting terminal etc)
+- gaming machines (fruit machines, fixed odds betting terminal and so on).

 Keeping gambling safe is all about setting limits.
 This could be as simple as deciding before you start how much money and time you will allow for the next time you gamble.
 Many people can stick to these self-imposed limits.
-For others they may need help in keeping to their plan.
+Others may need help in keeping to their plan.